Sage-Bionetworks/scicomp-provisioner/README.md

 # Overview
-Auto provision resources on AWS org-sagebase-scicomp account.
+Auto provision resources into AWS org-sagebase-scicomp account.

 ## Workflow
 The workflow to provision AWS resources is done using pull requests.